ftripier/ftripier.github.io/_posts/2020-03-08-too-many-wolves.markdown

 &nbsp;

-grab my hand through these bushes, take your shoes off for these cobbles
+Grab my hand through these bushes, take your shoes off for these cobbles

-stop here at this cliff, look down I insist
+Stop here at this cliff, look down I insist

-watch
+Watch

 for the wolf of the grotto

-once a year he appears
+Once a year he appears

 silver-fire seared